Interlacing Diffusions: Well-posedness and transition densities for SDEs with reflection

 We will now be concerned with pathwise uniqueness.
 Due to the intrinsic one-dimensionality of the problem we can fortunately apply a simple Yamada-Watanabe type argument.
-Let $I$ be an interval with endpoints $l<r$ and suppose $\rho$ is a Borel function from $(0,\infty)$ to itself such that $\int_{0^+}^{}\frac{dx}{\rho(x)}=\infty$.
-Consider the following condition on functions $a:I\to \mathbb{R}_+$ and $b: I\to \mathbb{R}$ (where we implicitly assume that $a$ and $b$ initially defined in $I^\circ$ can be extended continuously to the boundary points $l$ and $r$), abbreviated as $\mathbf{YW}$,
+For the convenience of the reader we now recall assumption $(\mathbf{YW})$, defined in Section 2: Let $I$ be an interval with endpoints $l<r$ and suppose $\rho$ is a non-decreasing function from $(0,\infty)$ to itself such that $\int_{0^+}^{}\frac{dx}{\rho(x)}=\infty$.
+Consider, the following condition on functions $a:I\to \mathbb{R}_+$ and $b: I\to \mathbb{R}$, where we implicitly assume that $a$ and $b$ initially defined in $I^\circ$ can be extended continuously to the boundary points $l$ and $r$ (in case these are finite),

+Moreover, we assume that $\sqrt {a(\cdot)}$ is of at most linear growth.
+Note that, for $b(\cdot)$ this is immediate by Lipschitz continuity.

+Also, observe that since $\rho$ is continuous at $0$ with $\rho(0)=0$ (the assumption on $\rho$ implies this) we get that $\sqrt {a(\cdot)}$ is continuous.
+Thus, $(\mathbf{YW})$ implies (\textbf{CLG}) and in particular the existence result above applies under $(\mathbf{YW})$.
+We are now ready to state and prove our well-posedness result.

-\begin{prop} Under the $\mathbf{YW}$ assumption the $SDER$ (\ref{prototypeSDER}) with $(\sigma,b)=(\sqrt{2a},b)$ has a pathwise unique solution. \end{prop} \begin{proof} Suppose that $X$ and $\tilde{X}$ are two solutions of (\ref{prototypeSDER}) with respect to the same noise.
+\begin{prop} Under the $(\mathbf{YW})$ assumption the $SDER$ (\ref{prototypeSDER}) with $(\sigma,b)=(\sqrt{2a},b)$ has a pathwise unique solution. \end{prop} \begin{proof} Suppose that $X$ and $\tilde{X}$ are two solutions of (\ref{prototypeSDER}) with respect to the same noise.
 Then the argument given at Chapter IX Corollary 3.4 of \cite{RevuzYor} shows that $L^0(X_i-\tilde{X}_i)=0$ where for a semimartingale $Z$, $L^{a}(Z)$ denotes its semimartingale local time at $a$ (see for example Section 1 Chapter VI of \cite{RevuzYor}).
 Hence by Tanaka's formula we get,\\

-$|X(t\wedge \tau)-\tilde{X}(t\wedge \tau)|=\int_{0}^{t\wedge\tau}sgn(X(s)-\tilde{X}(s))d(X(s)-\tilde{X}(s))$\\$=\int_{0}^{t \wedge \tau}sgn(X(s)-\tilde{X}(s))\left(\sqrt{ 2a(X(s))}-\sqrt{ 2a(\tilde{X}(s))}\right)d\beta(s)$\\ $+\int_{0}^{t\wedge \tau}sgn(X(s)-\tilde{X}(s))(b(X(s))-b (\tilde{X}(s)))ds$\\ $-\int_{0}^{t\wedge \tau}sgn(X(s)-\tilde{X}(s))d(K^+(s)-\tilde{K}^+(s))+\int_{0}^{t\wedge \tau}sgn(X(s)-\tilde{X}(s))d(K^-(s)-\tilde{K}^-(s))$.\\
+$|X(t\wedge \tau)-\tilde{X}(t\wedge \tau)|=\int_{0}^{t\wedge\tau}\textnormal{sgn}(X(s)-\tilde{X}(s))d(X(s)-\tilde{X}(s))$\\$=\int_{0}^{t \wedge \tau}\textnormal{sgn}(X(s)-\tilde{X}(s))\left(\sqrt{ 2a(X(s))}-\sqrt{ 2a(\tilde{X}(s))}\right)d\beta(s)$\\ $+\int_{0}^{t\wedge \tau}\textnormal{sgn}(X(s)-\tilde{X}(s))(b(X(s))-b (\tilde{X}(s)))ds$\\ $-\int_{0}^{t\wedge \tau}\textnormal{sgn}(X(s)-\tilde{X}(s))d(K^+(s)-\tilde{K}^+(s))+\int_{0}^{t\wedge \tau}\textnormal{sgn}(X(s)-\tilde{X}(s))d(K^-(s)-\tilde{K}^-(s))$.\\